loreIT/e-commerce-analysis-university-project/README.md

 Task 1: Market insights, leader and follower analysis, competitors automated pricing system detection Task 2: Product segmentation, popoularity index, ABC analysis

+Task 0 and 2 are performed in Python while task 2 is entirely carried out in Pyspask.

 PS: the csv files uploaded here on GitHub are reduced sample becouse they were very heavy.
 Dm me if you need the full datasets